2025 Agenda

 The role and potential of shared care community-based cancer care in Ireland

-Can the administration of SACT (Systemic Ant-cancer Treatments) in the community setting improve patient outcomes?
+Can the administration of SACT (Systemic Anti-Cancer Therapy) in the community setting improve patient outcomes?

 Director of Clinical Affairs, Irish Cancer Society